Number one choice in football trips

 A visit to a match of FC Barcelona in the gigantic Nou Camp (capacity over 98,000) is a totally unforgettable experience.
 Barça won the Copa del Rey last season.
-The team, now trained by Tito Vilanova, is guaranteed to demonstrate some fearless attacking and spectacular football.
-Watch stars such as Messi, Xavi and Iniesta in action and ofcourse enjoy a long weekend with the delights of the wonderful city of Barcelona.
+The team, now trained by Ernesto Valverde, is guaranteed to demonstrate some fearless attacking and spectacular football.
+Watch stars such as Messi, Coutinho and Suarez in action and of course enjoy a long weekend with the delights of the wonderful city of Barcelona.
+A journalist of the Daily Mail went on a trip to FC Barcelona with us.
+Read about his experiences on the website of the Daily Mail.

 Origins